Is my Minecraft Server Host bad?

 If you don't have any of these issues, you're doing better than most hosts on the market.
 Of course, there may be other issues that you do have.
-This article covers a few of the main ones that I've seen from users of EngineHub software and is in no way exhaustive.
-If you know of other common issues that many hosts have, let me know, and I'll add it here!
+This article covers a few of the main ones that I've seen from EngineHub software users and is in no way exhaustive.
+If you know other common issues that many hosts have, let me know, and I'll add it here!

 This article is part of a series on how to run a Minecraft server.
 Click here to check out more!